liviktech/liviktech/README.md

 ### 🎯 Why Medusa.js Developers Should Connect

 I specialize in building scalable headless commerce solutions and have extensive experience with the full Medusa.js ecosystem.
-My background in blockchain development adds unique value to modern e-commerce projects, especially for Web3 marketplaces and crypto payment integrations.

 **Available for:** Freelance projects, consulting, full-time opportunities, and open-source collaborations